lc796/huffman-compression/README.md

 ## Introduction
 This is an implementation of Huffman Coding in Java.
+This project is hosted on Github at https://github.com/lc796/huffman-compression

 ## How to use
 To use, you should run the following command: